codedokode/guarddog/README.md

 ## License

 The program is distributed under [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) version 3.0 or higher.
-The code in the `vendor/github.com/seccomp` folder is not a part of this program and is under BSD 2-Clause license.
+The code in the `external/github.com/seccomp` folder is not a part of this program and is under its own license.